Skip to content

 }

 Arcjet is designed to fail open so that a service issue or misconfiguration does not block all requests.
-The SDK will also time out and fail open after 1000ms when NODE_ENV or ARCJET_ENV is development and 500ms otherwise.
-However, in most cases, the response time will be less than 20-30ms.
+The SDK also times out and fails open after 1000 ms in development (see ARCJET_ENV) and 500 ms otherwise.
+However, in most cases, the response time is less than 20 ms to 30 ms.

-If there is an error condition when processing the rule, Arcjet will return an ERROR result for that rule and you can check the message property on the rule’s error result for more information.
+If there is an error condition when processing the rule, Arcjet returns an ERROR result for that rule and you can check the message property on the rule’s error result for more information.

-If all other rules that were run returned an ALLOW result, then the final Arcjet conclusion will be ERROR.
+If all other rules that were run returned an ALLOW result, then the final Arcjet conclusion is ERROR.

 Arcjet runs the same in any environment, including locally and in CI.
 You can use the mode set to DRY_RUN to log the results of rule execution without blocking any requests.